 Rhizomes are modified stems running underground horizontally.
 They strike new roots out of their nodes, down into the soil.
 They also shoot new stems up to the surface out of their nodes.
 This rhizome activity represents a form of plant reproduction.
 These underground plant parts also store nutrients.

+The irrepressible nature of much of the vegetation you will find on invasive plants lists, including Oriental bittersweet, is due to the vigor of the rhizomes of these aggressive plants.
 One reason why it is so difficult to eradicate an invasive plant that uses rhizomes to propagate itself is that, from a piece of rhizome left behind in the soil (after you have tried to dig the plant out, for instance), a new plant can emerge.
 Examples of aggressive and/or invasive plants that spread out of control with the help of rambunctious rhizomes include:

 Thuggish Landscape Plants That Spread via Rhizomes